-How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
-The internal mental representations humans use to solve a given task are not directly observable; instead, we look to \textit{natural programs} -- instructions that humans give to each other -- as a window into the cognitive representations that inform downstream behavior.
-Much like computer programs, these instructions contain expressions that can be reliably interpreted and `executed' (by another human) to produce intended outputs.
-Unlike computer programs, which must be stated in a specific style, natural programs can be stated in any form -- verbal instructions, hand gestures, doodles -- as long as another human can successfully execute them.
-In this work, we study a particular form of natural programs, that of \emph{natural language instructions}, building on a long tradition in cognitive, linguistic, and computational sciences that seeks to model the structure and semantics of natural language using formal symbolic systems \cite{portner2008formal,fodor1975language}.
-We suggest that analyzing human-interpretable linguistic instructions as natural programs -- with explicit comparisons to formal programming languages -- can both shed light on how humans generate, communicate, and interpret structured information \cite{spelke1992origins, itsblockslol, clark1983common, clark1986referring} and inform how AI systems approach and interface with human users on challenging domains.
+Given that humans greatly outperform the best AI systems in solving ARC tasks, studying the human's cognitive processes (for instance, which set of concepts do human use to represent these tasks?) can shed light on how to build similarly intelligent systems.
+As these thought processes are not observable directly, we study \textbf{natural programs} -- instructions that humans give to each other, as a window into these latent cognitive processes.
+Like computer programs, these instructions can be reliably interpreted (by another human) to produce the intended output.
+Unlike computer programs, which must be stated in a specific style, natural programs can be stated in any form -- such as verbal instructions or input-output examples -- as long as another human can execute them.
+In this work, we study a particular form of natural programs, that of \emph{natural language instructions}.
+We show that analyzing these natural programs -- with explicit comparisons to computer programs -- can both shed light on how humans communicate and interpret procedures \cite{spelke1992origins, itsblockslol, clark1983common, clark1986referring} and inform how one may build AI systems for challenging, DSL-open domains such as ARC.